For Alsion's Covid Safety Plan (CSP) click HERE

 Visitors, including parents, are only allowed on campus by appointment only.

-All staff and students will wear cloth face coverings while at school or on the shuttle, and maintain 6 feet of physical distance during school activities.
+All staff and students will wear cloth face coverings while at school, and maintain 6 feet of physical distance during school activities.

 Face coverings will be worn: